nvoynov/marko/lib/assets/demo/src/intro.md

 # Purpose
 {{parent: intro}}

-The main purpose of this document is to provide a comprehensive demo project for Marko gem.
+The main purpose of this document is to provide a comprehensive demo project for Marko Gem.
 The other technical purpose is to have Marko Sandbox for testing and development.

 # Problem
 {{parent: intro}}

-There are a few alternatives for authors who work on bulky software artifacts like requirements specification.
-They can apply one of the following tools

-@@todo find a few popular requirements management tools
-@@todo find a few popular Tex alternatives

-- a particular requirements management tool, like Doors
-- a Word Processor, like Microsoft Word, Libra Office, or Google Docs;
-- an elaborate publishing system, like Tex;
-- or just using a simple Wiki system, like Confluence or Redmine.

-A requirements management tool might seem to be the best choice there because it is tailored exactly for the required process.
-But it certainly will be a "hard way" from a cost and time perspective, an elaborate and expensive solution requiring personnel to be trained and vendor support.

-Although deliverable artifacts could be seen as a usual document structured and expressed in headers and paragraphs, the meaning of each of those can be different.
-So word processors and wiki systems might be the perfect choice for presenting artifact deliverables, but they lack of semantic fails for content development and management.
-The best of them provide a scripting language for document processing, but it is usually too complicated and again lacks particular entities' semantics (stakeholders, requirements, constraints, etc.)

-Designing documents of hundreds of pages in word processors brings some peculiar drawbacks.
-The software tends to become "bulky" in operating, consuming too many system resources and responding with delays; tend to be fragile with styles.

-__The problem of__ the lack of simple tools and approaches for writing software artifacts __affects__ technical writers who develop and manage the artifacts __the impact of which is__ they tend to choose a publishing tool or a word processor that does not fit well to work on software artifacts causing lots of manual work and maybe other confusing things like "bulky" documents __a successful solution would be__ the tool that will provide
+__The problem of__ of managing large structured texts (articles, books, specific structured documents) __affects__ the authors of such texts __the impact of which is__ the text management process itself became a pain as the text groves and the structure evolves __a successful solution would be__ a software that provides

-- a plain text markup for writing artifact items, that will be easy to read for humans, and processed by machines;
+- a simple markup that is easy to write and read by humans and machines
-- a "semantics" layer to distinguish artifact items (actors, requirements, etc.) from supported text
+- the ability to manage the text as a bunch of structured separate files
+- the ability to publish the text and share it audience
-- the ability to automate tasks based on processing content according to its semantic value;
+- the ability to collaborate between the authors working together on the text
-- the ability to build a convenient presentation of the artifact (pdf, doc, odt);
+- the ability to automate some content processing tasks
-- will not depend on OS platform and any proprietary format or software.

 @@skip